-The allure of Southeast Asia is in the unexpected blend of stunning pagodas and romantic colonial architecture; the colorful cacophony of market streets where silks and silver are sold next to cilantro and roasted fish; and the terraced rice fields and timeless villages.
-Experience Indochina on a unique adventure that adapts our activity to best fi t each location.
+The allure of Southeast Asia is in the unexpected blend of stunning pagodas and romantic colonial architecture; the colorful cacophony of market streets where silks and silver are sold next to cilantro and roasted fish; the terraced rice fields and timeless villages.
+Experience Indochina on a unique adventure that adapts our activity to best fit each location.
 Bike through the garden districts of Hue and among the ancient Khmer temples of Cambodia.
 Walk the historic streets of Hanoi and Ho Chi Minh City (formerly Saigon).
-Board a traditional-style Chinese junk for a three-night cruise on Vietnam’s magnificent Ha Long Bay, exploring the karst landscape by kayak.
+Board a traditional-style Chinese junk for a two-night cruise on Vietnam’s magnificent Ha Long Bay, discovering the karst landscape by kayak.
 Go hiking and explore caves and waterfalls in the jungles surrounding Laos’s beautiful Louangphrabang.
 Then cap off the adventure among the spectacular temples of Angkor.

 Renaissance Riverside Hotel Saigon (D)